FOSSEE/st-scripts/matrices/script.rst

 2. False.
-   ``eig(A)[0]`` and ``eigvals(A)`` are same, that is both will give the eigen values of matrrix A.
+   ``eig(A)[0]`` and ``eigvals(A)`` are same, that is both will give the eigen values of matrix A.

 3. ``norm(A,ord='fro')`` and ``norm(A)`` are same, since the order='fro'
-   stands for frobenius norm.
+   stands for Frobenius norm.
 Hence true.

 ..
 L45